moderntribe/square1-global-docker/README.md

 Local logs will show any logs from the project's `dev/docker/docker-compose.yml` configuration, normally Nginx, php-fpm, memcached or redis.

-1. View global container logs: `so global:logs`.
+1. View global container logs: `tribe global:logs`.
-1. View a local project's logs: cd in the project and run `so logs`.
+1. View a local project's logs: cd in the project and run `tribe logs`.
 1. Press `ctrl/command + c` to terminate the stream of logs.

 ### Manually generate a SSL certificate

 You may be running a project using a non-standard domain, in which case you'll need to manually generate an SSL certificate.

-1. Run `so global:cert <domain>`, e.g. `so global:cert mycustomdomain.tribe`
+1. Run `tribe global:cert <domain>`, e.g. `tribe global:cert mycustomdomain.tribe`

 ### Launch phpMyAdmin

-1. Run `so global:myadmin` and phpMyAdmin will be launched in your default browser.
+1. Run `tribe global:myadmin` and phpMyAdmin will be launched in your default browser.
 1. Log in with `root` and `password` to gain access to all of your MariaDB databases.

 ### View all running docker containers

-1. Run `so global:status`
+1. Run `tribe global:status`

 ### Restart global containers

-1. Run `so global:restart`
+1. Run `tribe global:restart`

 ### Stop all running docker containers

-1. To stop just the global containers run `so global:stop`.
+1. To stop just the global containers run `tribe global:stop`.
-2. To stop **all** running docker containers on your system, not just created from SquareOne, run `so global:stop-all`.
+2. To stop **all** running docker containers on your system, not just created from SquareOne, run `tribe global:stop-all`.

 ### Custom Commands

-Projects often contain unique services and features. `so` allows developers to create custom commands on a per-project basis, extending `so`'s core commands that can run on the host computer or inside one of the project's docker service containers.
+Projects often contain unique services and features. `tribe` allows developers to create custom commands on a per-project basis, extending `tribe`'s core commands that can run on the host computer or inside one of the project's docker service containers.

-> All custom commands are prefixed with "project:", if a project has custom commands, cd into the project folder and run `so` and they will appear in the command list.
+> All custom commands are prefixed with "project:", if a project has custom commands, cd into the project folder and run `tribe` and they will appear in the command list.

 #### Usage